trinsic-id/issuer-reference-app/README.md

 ### Create a credential definition with Swaggerhub
 1. Navigate to the [`POST /credential/definitions`](https://app.swaggerhub.com/apis-docs/Streetcred/agency/v1#/Credentials/CreateCredentialDefinition) endpoint
 1. Click the lock button and authorize swaggerhub by pasting "bearer" + your access token in the access token field & your subscription key into its field
+1. Click the `Try it out` button to prepare the API call to write the credential definition to the ledger
 1. Paste the tenant_id into the first field "X-Streetcred-Tenant-Id"
 1. in the next field add the following credential definition object:
 ```json